 The name of the estate isn’t given away so quickly in the text, though it’s a fitting name as the legendary El Dorado is a mirror of the Washington family estate.
 It’s a place of immense wealth that was sought out by any means necessary, is now protected by any means necessary, but ultimately proves to be little more than an effective illusion.
 Looking at it another way, it’s The Matrix version 0.02.

 The Events – Build Up

-John is quickly drawn into a paralyzing awe by the Washington estate.
+The Washington estate quickly draws John into a paralyzing awe.
 He is barely able to recall his first dinner there, remembering only waking up in a lavish bed.
-This is no ordinary bed, however, as it tilts sliding John into a posh bathroom where water shoots from decorated shower heads and an ever present servant is there to dry him.
+This is no ordinary bed, however, as it tilts sliding John into a posh bathroom where water shoots from decorated shower heads and an ever-present servant is there to dry him.
 These surreal scenes have the protagonist in what seems to be a drugged state of mind.
 He is unable to remember anything and he doesn’t move by his own will.
 The button to activate the mechanism that slides the bed occupant into the tub is pressed by a servant.
 The shower bath is prepared in advance by a servant.
-In fact, everything on this estate except eating and leisure activities are done by servants or, better termed, slaves.
+In fact, everything on this estate except eating and leisure activities are done by servants or, more accurately termed, slaves.

 This is a strong and dark ironic theme, with the masters not having any real control over the activities on their own estate, as they only have control over the proxies who actually carry out the essential tasks.
 Put another way: the master controls only the slaves, thereby doesn’t really control his or her own state of affairs.
 Should the slaves revolt or the chain of authority break down, the entire structure is susceptible to crumble.